 Negative affordances indicate that certain design elements are not active and cannot be acted on.
 A greyed-out button or link is the most common example.
 Element design is based on the idea that elements should be able to indicate they are unavailable for use.
 This usually happens because a precondition has not been met.
 Negative affordances guide users on order they need to take action.
 For example, if a user is filling out a form and hasn’t filled everything out yet, the button state could appear inactive because you don’t want them to proceed yet.
 But, if the button looks inactive, but is active, then it’s simply poor design.

-Use the size option to display your users which affordances they should prioritize.
+- Use the size option to display to your users which affordances they should prioritize.

-Use signifiers to provide more information to direct users to the affordances your design.
+- Use signifiers to provide more information to direct users to the affordances of your design.

 - Use design principles to create logical and clear affordances without clutter.

 UX designers use affordances strategically to create an intuitive and delightful user experience:

 - Visual Cues: Design elements like buttons, icons, and links should have clear visual cues that suggest their interactivity.
 Shadows, gradients, color changes, and animations can be used to create these cues.